MoonetD/CS265-mlsys-project-final/memory-bank/decisionLog.md

 These changes ensure the algorithm always terminates within a reasonable time, even with challenging memory constraints, and provides the best solution found so far.
 ---
+### Decision (Code)
+[2025-05-14 10:35:00] - Refocused activation checkpointing algorithm on recomputation only.

+**Rationale:**
+After reviewing the project requirements and the μ-TWO paper, we realized that the project is specifically focused on activation checkpointing through recomputation, not swapping.
+The original algorithm was considering both swapping and recomputation, but the project requirements in Phase 2 specifically mention implementing "the activation checkpointing algorithm in Π-TWO that decides the subset of the activations to be retained and the subset of the activations to be recomputed."

+**Details:**
+1. Modified the algorithm to only consider recomputation, not swapping
+2. Removed the swap overhead calculation and comparison
+3. Simplified the decision-making process to always choose recomputation for activations with high memory-to-recompute-time ratio
+4. Removed unnecessary swap-related code and variables

+These changes align the implementation more closely with the project requirements and resulted in better memory reduction (40.50% vs 22.17% previously) with a reasonable time overhead (47.20%).
+---
 ---
 ### Decision (Code)
 [2025-05-12 18:18:27] - Implemented static graph analysis in `GraphProfiler.__init__`.